 National Leadership Program, Spring 2020

-Karolyne Kim is a Public Policy Fellow in RespectAbility’s National Leadership Program for Spring 2020.
+Karolyne Kim was a Public Policy Apprentice in RespectAbility’s National Leadership Program for Spring 2020.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of the community.